 AFPA offers a weight management consultant certification program that focuses on a holistic approach to weight management.
-Participants in this program must have a bachelor's degree in a health-related field.
+Participants in this program must also have a bachelor's degree in a health-related field.

 Step 3: Gain Work Experience

-Step 4: Pursue Advanced Career Options
+Step 4: Pursue Advanced Degree Options

 Step 5: Continue Education